sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/adapter_trimming.md

 ## Tool(s)

 We will be using FastQC and trimmomatic tools in this section.
-If you do not have these tools in your local machine, you can download them from a docker repository using the commands:
+If you do not have these tools in your local machine, you can download them from a Docker repository using the commands:
 ```
 docker pull staphb/fastqc
 docker pull staphb/trimmomatic